 Situated on the southern banks of the Dutch Side, Fort Amsterdam sits just outside of present-day Philipsburg.
 The fort was built in 1631 and today, visitors can explore sections of the ruins to learn more about the naval and military history of Dutch involvement on the island.
-The fort is also an breeding ground for brown pelicans, the national bird of the island!
+The fort is also a breeding ground for brown pelicans, the national bird of the island!
 The view at the top is a must.

 For the traveling grown-ups, a trip to the Topper’s Rhum Distillery on the Dutch Side is a must-do.
 You can take a tour and learn about the rum distilling process, taste a variety of their blends, and even try your hand at making some yourself!
 If you do this early enough in your trip, you won’t have to worry about packing the full bottle!

 There are innumerable discos, nightclubs, and bars on both sides of the island that will have you partying all night long.
 Rhythms of Techno, live Rock and Roll, classic Jamaican Reggae, Merengue, and Souk are just some of the sound sensations of St. Maarten/St. Martin.
 Casual attire is usually permitted, though some nightclubs require shirts with sleeves and no bare feet.

 St. Maarten is also home to several casinos that are sure to provide plenty of entertainment.
 Just don’t forget, the house always wins!